jsgueglia84/D3Macro/Readme.md

 D3 Macro is a helper for Diablo 3.
 It auto casts skills based on rule sets.

-3-15-2018 This is a alpha release, at this time only the Condem Furnace Crusader build is working.
+3-15-2018 This is a beta release, at this time only the Condem Furnace Crusader, WOL Monk and zDPS Monk builds are working.
 Hopefully more to follow!

 ## Usage
 1. Start up Diablo 3